Now, I don’t know about you ladies, but I’ve always wanted a smaller waist, and wanted to let you in on a little secret today…

 What Muscles Are In Your Back?

-First things first, let’s start by talking some anatomy.
+First things first, let’s start by talking about some anatomy.
 Believe it or not, your back isn’t just one muscle ... you’ve got a total of 40 different muscles in your back!

 Don't worry ...
 I'm not going to bore you with a full anatomy lesson.
 Today, we're just going to look at three of the "prime movers."
 When you focus on these muscles, the other muscles of your back tend to get stimulated as well.

-Here are the major back muscles i'm talking about...
+Here are the major back muscles I'm talking about...

 1. Latissimus Dorsi (Lat Muscles)